niltonkummer/go-router/samples/README_pingpong.txt

 In the above three configurations, Pinger and Ponger's interface and code remain the same, the only thing changed is the way we set up channel connection between them.
+As long as their interacting channels (pingChan & pongChan) are properly set up, Pinger and Ponger can function correctly, no matter they are connected to the same router in same address space, or connected thru sockets running in separate processes.